Q3 2019 A cryptocurrency (or crypto currency) is a digital asset des... More Anti-Money Laundering Report

 The industry reaction to the Travel Rule ranged from complaints that it constituted a significant threat to the operability of crypto asset businesses to headlines calling the new regulation “Draconian.”
 Crypto proponents cried foul, claiming the FATF new guidelines are antithetical to the prevailing notion of cryptocurrencies being inherently pseudo-anonymous.
 Others in the industry questioned whether compliance with the information sharing requirements is even possible given current blockchain technology.

 Moreover, the FATF recommended a relatively short fuse—a 12-month period starting June 21, 2019—for member countries to codify the new recommendations and for VASPs to implement measures for complying with them.
-“The threat of criminal and terrorist misuse of virtual assets is serious and urgent, and the FATF expects all countries to take prompt action to implement the FATF Recommendations in the context of virtual asset activities and service providers,” read the announcement.
+“The threat of A Criminal is an individual or group who has been convicted ...
+More and terrorist misuse of virtual assets is serious and urgent, and the FATF expects all countries to take prompt action to implement the FATF Recommendations in the context of virtual asset activities and service providers,” read the announcement.
 “The FATF will monitor implementation of the new requirements by countries and service providers and conduct a 12-month review in June 2020.”

 Given the huge obstacles the guidance throws in front of growing crypto asset businesses and the short time given to prepare, many in the VASP world were skeptical that the guidance would be broadly adopted.
 Those doubts were put to rest at the end of June when the G20 issued a statement at the close of its summit in Osaka, Japan.
 “We welcome the adoption of the Financial Action Task Force (FATF) Interpretive Note and Guidance… We call for the full, effective and swift implementation of the FATF Standards,” said their communique.